 The actual viruses can only be visualised by use of an electron microscope which provides a black and white image.
 In this we see particles of various shapes varying from round to kidney shaped and sometimes quite irregular.
 They are usually about 120 nanometres in diameter, that is a little over one ten thousandth of a millimetre, and one of the characteristic features that can be seen is that their surface is covered with protrusions or spikes.
 These spikes are the important haemagglutinin and neuraminidase proteins which are required for the infectious process of the virus and are the main ‘antigens' against which our immune systems produce protective antibodies when we are infected or vaccinated.

 Haemagglutinin spikes predominate with around four to every one neuraminidase and are considered the most important component in current vaccines.
-By immunological studies, 16 distinct forms of the influenza A haemagglutinin and nine distinct neuraminidases have been recognised and the viruses are divided into ‘subtypes' based on their haemagglutinin antigens (H1 to H16).
+By immunological studies, 18 distinct forms of the influenza A haemagglutinin (the most recent are H17 - discovered in 2012 in fruit bats, and H18 - discovered in 2013 in a Peruvian bat) and 9 distinct neuraminidases (NA's) have been recognised and the viruses are divided into ‘subtypes' based on their haemagglutinin antigens (H1 to H18).
 Influenza B does not have separate distinct subtypes.

 A great deal is now known about the structure of the viruses and how they replicate in cells - as for all viruses they can only replicate themselves once they can invade a living cell.
 Inside the viruses is their genetic information, structural or packaging proteins and proteins (enzymes) that help the virus to replicate.
 The internal proteins of influenza B differ from those of influenza A whereas those on all subtypes of influenza A are closely related.